manjavacas/cloudy/README.md

 The workflow of **CLOUDY** comprises the following steps:

-1. The script `launch.sh` prepares VM instance, according to the options specified in the `config.json` file.
+1. The script `launch.sh` prepares a VM instance, according to the options specified in the `config.json` file.

 2. The script `setup.sh` is executed in the VM to install dependencies and run the Python script indicated.

 3. The output is saved to an existing bucket, or a new one is created as required.

-4. The instances are automatically deleted once their execution has finished.
+4. The instance is automatically deleted once its execution has finished.

 <p align="center">
     <img src="images/diagram.png" alt="DIAGRAM" width=80% />